Side hustles have gained an amazing amount of traction in recent years, and with good reason.

-If there is a subject you are passionate about (and it doesn’t have to relate to medicine either) then brainstorm which audience would also like to read about the subject.
-Then you can determine from there which format would be the most useful for your audience.
+If there’s a subject you are passionate about (medical or not) then brainstorm which audience might also like to read about the subject.
+Then you can determine which format would be the most useful for your audience.

-One way to bring in extra income is to write a book.
-Writing a book can be lucrative, but it can be months, or years, to see revenue from your book sales.
+- Book: Writing a book can be lucrative, but it may take months or years to see revenue from your book sales.
 You can go the self-publishing route or shop around until you find a publisher.

-Another option for writing is to write an eBook.
-An eBook is distributed entirely differently than a hardcover version.
-If you have an email list or website, you could sell your eBook to your subscribers.
-You can also try self-publishing on a popular platform like Amazon.
-Depending on how much marketing you do for your eBook can greatly impact the number of sales of a book.
+- eBook: An eBook is distributed entirely differently than a hardcover version.
+If you have an email list or website, you could sell your eBook to subscribers.
+You can also try self-publishing on a popular platform like Amazon and increase the number of sales with good marketing.

-If you don’t have the patience for a book, you can try freelance writing.
-There are multiple online and print publications that pay people to contribute articles on a freelance basis.
-This makes it a great side hustle for physicians because you can write based on your schedule but get paid faster than publishing a book and waiting for book sales.
+- Freelance writing: If you don’t have the patience for a book, try freelance writing for online and print publications that pay people to contribute articles.
+It’s a great side hustle for physicians because you can write on your schedule and get paid quickly.

-One last option to consider if you love writing is to start a blog.
-Of course, this is an idea I’m naturally partial to, but I’ve also met many people who make money with blogging.
-Starting your own blog takes a lot of work upfront (website creation, writing multiple blog posts, and marketing).
-But eventually, you can earn a decent side income.
+- Blog: I’m naturally partial to blogging and have met a lot of other people who make money with this venture.
+Starting your own blog takes a lot of work upfront—website creation, writing multiple blog posts, and marketing—but eventually, you can earn a decent side income.

-If you want to stay close to your clinical routes, then medical writing is another great option.
+- Medical writing: If you want to stay close to your clinical roots, then medical writing is another great option.
 Medical writers are needed to take the complex, scientific jargon and translate it into content for the medical or non-medical community.

-To get started in writing, the best approach is to narrow down the path you’re most interested in.
-Decide if you want to write a book, blog, or go the freelance route.
-There’s no wrong answer here, but you will have different resources for each option.
+The best approach is to narrow down the path you’re most interested in.
+Decide if you want to write a book or blog, or go the freelance route.

 It may take a lot of upfront work to get started with writing, but once you develop your writing portfolio, you’ll be able to make this a lucrative side hustle.